erengaygusuz/qr-code-generator/README.md

 ## How to Use

 * When you run the code, a window will appear.
-* You should at least a character text.
+* You should enter at least one character.
 * You can set three options.
 Error Correction Mode, Box Size and Colors.
 * Set your options and then click the Generate button.
 * QR Code will be displayed.